Sebbs128/AspireNetFramework/README.md

 - `coreApi`: an ASP.NET Core Web API
 - `frameworkMvc`: an ASP.NET MVC project
   - the project is started via IIS Express, reading the config in `.vs\AspireNetFramework\config\appliationhost.config`
+  - contains service references to
-  - references to the service endpoints of `coreApi`
+    - the service endpoints of `coreApi`
+    - the SQL Server database `mydatabase`
     - Aspire injects these to the IIS Express process as environment variables, which can be read via `ConfigurationManager` after setting up `Microsoft.Configuration.ConfigurationBuilders.EnvironmentConfigBuilder` in the `web.config`
 - `coreMvc`: an ASP.NET Core MVC project
+  - contains service references to
-  - references to the service endpoints of `frameworkMvc`, for use with YARP
+    - the service endpoints of `frameworkMvc`, for use with YARP
-  - references to the service endpoionts of `coreApi` (although currently unused)
+    - the service endpoionts of `coreApi` (although currently unused)
+    - the SQL Server database `mydatabase`

 ## Why???